Samsung Galaxy Buds series: Galaxy Buds 3

+The Galaxy Buds 3 (SM-R530) was announced on July 10, 2024, at Galaxy Unpacked, alongside the Galaxy Z Fold 6, the Galaxy Z Flip 6, the Galaxy Watch 7, the Galaxy Watch Ultra and the Galaxy Ring.
+Positioned as the standard model in Samsung's 3rd generation Galaxy Buds lineup, the Buds 3 introduced a new stem-style design, replacing the rounded form factor used in earlier non Pro models.
+Compared to the Buds 3 Pro, the Buds 3 focuses on everyday listening, while still offering active noise cancellation and 360 degree audio support.
+It was released on July 24, 2024, with a launch price of $179.99, placing them below the Buds 3 Pro in Samsung's wireless earbud lineup.

 Galaxy Buds 3 Pro

-The Galaxy Buds 3 Pro (SM-R630) were announced on July 10, 2024.
-The Buds 3 Pro are seen as the successor to the Buds 2 Pro, featuring a new stem design and enhanced audio technology with AI capabilities.
-The Buds 3 Pro include high-resolution audio support (24-bit/96kHz lossless quality, only for compatible Samsung devices), ultra-wideband call support, 360-degree audio, active noise cancellation (ANC), adaptive equalizer, and an instant translator.
-They were released on July 24, 2024, with a launch price of $249.99, a $20 price increase compared to the original Galaxy Buds 2 Pro.
+The Galaxy Buds 3 Pro (SM-R630) was announced on July 10, 2024.
+The Buds 3 Pro is seen as the successor to the Buds 2 Pro, featuring a new stem design and enhanced audio technology with AI capabilities.
+The Buds 3 Pro includes high-resolution audio support (24-bit/96kHz lossless quality, only for compatible Samsung devices), ultra-wideband call support, 360-degree audio, active noise cancellation (ANC), adaptive equalizer, and an instant translator.
+It was released on July 24, 2024, with a launch price of $249.99, a $20 price increase compared to the original Galaxy Buds 2 Pro.